People have been fasting for millennia.

 There’s no doubt that in periods of starvation, muscle wastage occurs, but during a fast which lasts a matter of days, this isn’t likely to happen.

-It’s thought the body reduces a process called protein catabolism, in other words breaking down protein during fasting.
+It’s thought that during fasting the body reduces a process called protein catabolism, in other words breaking down protein.

 Although not a great deal of research has been carried out on this subject, some studies (13) have found less muscle loss occurs in fasting, rather than simple calorie restriction.